 - Acting on what we hear — this is key: it’s not what we think is needed, but what we hear, what you as an individual touch and know needs doing/saying/asking/something actual in the world that meets the world as it is and contributes to changing it, not that imposes an idea or solution before the deep listening.

 Everyone cares right now.
 But for how long?
 What everyone is outraged about or is responding to in the moment are things I’ve seen, experienced, and spoken about all of my life, and so have countless others.
 Far too many.
 I think it’s really important to remember that this is not just a moment for many people, this is and has been people’s lives.

 What intrigues me is creating new pathways, linking in new communities, bringing mindfulness in all its manifestations and implications alive in ways that are responsive to what I’ve just spoken about and embodies the changes we’d like to see in the world.

 Q: What inspires you about young people?

 Tonya: When I was young, I didn’t feel like I had a lot of resources, access to things outside the world I was growing up in.
 I didn’t have much guidance or mentorship.
-It was sink or swim mode and I had to muddle things out for myself.
-I know all that I’ve had to do and overcome to get where I am and there are just things that I had to do to survive and thrive that in my opinion young people just shouldn’t have to experience, do or carry at that stage in life, or in some instances as an adult even.
-I’ve been fortunate to live the life I have and realize where I come from I’m an anomaly in many ways.
+It was sink or swim mode, and I had to muddle things out for myself.
+I know all that I’ve had to do and overcome to get to where I am, and there are just things that I had to do to survive and thrive that in my opinion young people just shouldn’t have to experience, do, or carry at that stage in life, or in some instances as an adult even.
+I’ve been fortunate to live the life I have and realize that where I come from I’m an anomaly in many ways.